United States Postal Service: Parcel forwarding and private interchange

 Private US parcel forwarding or US mail forwarding companies focusing on personal shopper, relocation, Ex-pat and mail box services often interface with the United States Postal Service for transporting of mail and packages for their customers.

 Delivery timing

 Delivery days

 From 1810, mail was delivered seven days a week.
 In 1828, local religious leaders noticed a decline in Sunday-morning church attendance because of local post offices' doubling as gathering places.
 These leaders appealed to the government to intervene and close post offices on Sundays.
 The government, however, declined, and mail was delivered seven days a week until 1912.

-Today, U.S. Mail (with the exception of Express Mail) is not delivered on Sunday.
+Since then, U.S. Mail (with the exception of Express Mail) has not been delivered on Sunday.

 Saturday delivery was temporarily suspended in April 1957, because of lack of funds, but quickly restored.

 Budget problems prompted consideration of dropping Saturday delivery starting around 2009.
 This culminated in a 2013 announcement that regular mail services would be cut to five days a week, which was reversed by Congress before it could take effect.
 (See the section Revenue decline and planned cuts.)